Mangosata/Group_D_Gomoku/README.md

 ![reload_cmake](data/reload_cmake.png)

+Now you can run the graphic interface for Gomoku.
+Have fun with it!

 If you are using other editors or IDEs in Windows and you want to run this graphical version, please follow the official tutorial https://www.gtk.org/docs/getting-started/hello-world/.

-After that you can run the game.

 ## Detailed Instruction

-If you want to read the detailed instruction, please go to our wiki page https://github.com/Mangosata/Group_D_Gomoku/wiki.
+**If you want to know the detailed instruction and function explanations, please go to our wiki page https://github.com/Mangosata/Group_D_Gomoku/wiki.**